juseljuk/IBM-DBA-VA-BAW-RPA/5-Final/README.md

 Nice!
 You should have successfully triggered a new *Handle data change* workflow instance and your RPA should be soon activated, when the *Loop over...* bot checks the situation again.

-Now, switch back to view your virtual environment and wait for RPA to activate.
+Now, **switch back to view your virtual environment** and wait for RPA to activate.
 NOTE!
 Hands off!
 You do not want to mess with your RPA when it's running something in your desktop!
+When the RPA is activated.
+You should see the bot you implemented - **YTJ implementation** - running and gathering the official address data for the company you defined for your Watson Assistant, IBM Finland.

+**4.** Inspect the status of your workflow instance and run the next task using the inspector view.

+XXXX